MediaComem/biopocket-backend/DEVELOPMENT.md

 exists but to which he does not have access).

 Scopes are hierarchical.
 If a JWT contains a top-level scope, it is allowed to access all children scopes.
-For example, if a JWT has the `api:users` scope, it is authorized to access API endpoints with the `api:foo:create` or the `api:foo:update` scope, but not with the `api:bar:create` scope.
+For example, if a JWT has the `api:foo` scope, it is authorized to access API endpoints with the `api:foo:create` or the `api:foo:update` scope, but not with the `api:bar:create` scope.